Dan Severn

-Daniel DeWayne Severn (born June 8, 1958), nicknamed "The Beast", is an American professional wrestler, retired mixed martial artist and amateur wrestler.
+Daniel DeWayne Severn (born June 9, 1958), nicknamed "the Beast", is an American retired professional wrestler, retired mixed martial artist and amateur wrestler.
 A UFC Hall of Fame member, Severn is considered one of the leading pioneers of mixed martial arts and the first true world-class wrestler to compete in the Ultimate Fighting Championship.
-He is best known for his success in the early years of the UFC where he became the only UFC Triple Crown champion in history.
+He is best known for his success in the early years of the UFC where he became the first UFC Triple Crown champion in history by winning the UFC 5 tournament, Ultimate Ultimate 1995, and UFC Superfight Championship.
 Severn has also competed in King of the Cage, PRIDE FC, Cage Rage, WEC, RINGS and MFC, and holds a professional MMA Record of 101–19–7.

 In professional wrestling, Severn is a two-time world champion by winning the NWA Worlds Heavyweight Championship twice, with his first reign lasting for over four years, and an NWA Hall of Fame member.
-During his almost year-long tenure with the World Wrestling Federation, he was managed by Jim Cornette and was perhaps most famous for making his entrance with the numerous UFC and NWA championships he had accumulated.
+During his almost year-long tenure with the World Wrestling Federation, he was managed by Jim Cornette.
 He is the first man to compete in UFC and WWF at the same time and held the NWA and UFC championships at the same time.
 Severn is a world record holder for holding 13 championships.
 He is also the only person to be honored by the George Tragos/Lou Thesz Professional Wrestling Hall of Fame three times.

 In amateur wrestling, Severn was a two time All-American at Arizona State University and a U.S. Olympic Team alternate.